Matining/.../README.md

 #### Python
 - Python is a widely used high-level programming language.
 Python is an interpreted, object-oriented, high-level programming language with dynamic semantics.
 It is known for it's simple and as a straight forward language.
 ### Installation
+#### Python Installation
+- To write and execute code in python, we first need to install Python on our system.
+Installing Python on Windows takes a series of few easy steps.
+1. Download Python Executable Installer
+   Download Python in [Python.org](https://www.python.org/).
+All the available options will be listed.
+Select a version that fits the requirements of your system operating system and download the installer.
 ### System Preview
 ## Sustainable Development Goals (SDG's)